St. John Vianney High School is dedicated to forming young men for spiritual, academic and personal excellence in the Catholic, Marianist tradition.

 - Griffin Theatre offers three full-scale productions each year.

-- In 2017, our varsity baseball team finished third overall in Missouri's Class 5 division.
+- In 2017, our varsity baseball team finished third in Missouri Class 5.

 - In 2017, our varsity volleyball team advanced to the Final Four in Missouri.